rtayek/play/readme.txt

-done, but inner most loop has only one stock run in it how/ where to put the maps? maybe in the code loops instead of the class?
+done, but inner most loop has only one stock run in it how/ where to put the maps? maybe in the code loops instead of the class? not sure.

+incorporate code from Time into Plays.

+made deep equals for .csv data. working on time periods.